Marcelo-Kenji-Noda/wilcoxon-test-simple-code-analysis/README.md

 ### Problem Description

 The Wilcoxon test compares the difference between two paired samples.
-In this scenario, the paired samples represent measurements taken on the same biological samples.
-The first set of measurements is conducted by observer A (a human observer), while the second set is conducted by observer B (a computer vision software).
+In this scenario, the paired samples represent measurements taken on the same samples.
+The first set of measurements is conducted by observer A, while the second set is conducted by observer B.

 The null hypothesis (H0) tested by the Wilcoxon test is: